-As of sigsci-agent version 3.24.0 and later, some aspects of inspection in the sigsci-agent can be configured, but generally should be left as the default.
+Some aspects of inspection in the sigsci-agent can be configured but generally should be left as the default.
 See inspection- agent configuration for more details.

 Envoy Configuration

 Envoy must to be configured with an External Authorization HTTP filter (envoy.ext_authz) before the main handler filter to process request data and (optionally, though recommended) a gRPC AccessLog Service to process response data.
 To do this, multiple configuration items must to be added to the Envoy configuration: a cluster to handle the gRPC calls via the sigsci-agent, the envoy.ext_authz HTTP filter before the main handler, and the envoy.http_grpc_access_log service added to the access_log section of the HTTP listener filter if response data is to be enabled.